Summer Learning Program

-This summer we are traveled through time with students - starting in the 1900s and ending by creating our own future!
+Students traveled through time — starting in the 1900s and ending by creating our own future!
 We explored a new decade each week to learn about that time period through sports, science, literacy, arts, and more!

 Thank You to our 2016 Summer Learning Program Partners and Sponsors